best-practice-and-impact/rap_mvp_maturity_guidance/Reproducible-Analytical-Pipelines-MVP.md

 - Sometimes analysis producers cannot build a RAP for their full end-to-end process because of restrictions like access to databases.
 In this case, the above requirements apply to the part of the process where a RAP can be built
 - Analysis producers may be unable to share their RAP publicly because of sensitive or confidential content.
 In this case, it may be possible to share the RAP within a department or organisation instead.
 Think about using synthetic data to make wider sharing possible
 - We recommend that when possible a RAP should be built collaboratively - this will improve the quality of the final product and helps to facilitate knowledge sharing
-- There is not a specific tool that is required to build a RAP.
+- There is not a specific tool that is needed to build a RAP.
 Both python and R provide the power and flexibility to carry out end-to-end analytical processes, from data source to final presentation

 ### Further RAP developments
 - Functions and code modularity